 42.9 x 29.2 cm ⏐ 16.9 x 11.5 in (300dpi)

 CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 Mitochondria.
-Coloured transmission electron micrograph (TEM) of mitochondria (blue) in an adipocyte (fat cell).
+Coloured transmission electron micrograph (TEM) of mitochondria (orange) in an adipocyte (fat cell).
 Mitochondria are a type of organelle found in the cytoplasm of eukaryotic cells.
 They oxidise sugars and fats to produce energy in a process called respiration.
 A mitochondrion has two membranes, a smooth outer membrane and a folded inner membrane.
 The folds of the inner membrane are called cristae, and it is here that the chemical reactions to produce energy take place.
 Magnification: x20,000 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.